hipe/tmx/plugin/README.md

 of what we are doing "now" was established by this point.

-## library 4 of N: [fa] `Services_`
+  - library 4 of N: [fa] `Services_` sunsetted because it fell ill

-shortly after the previous library, something calling itself "basically a miniature version of [hl] Plugin" emerges, but it looks to us now like it might be more of a "client services" pattern. regardless, it uses an out-of-date style and is being considered now as only a historical artifact.

-## library 3 of N: the [hl] Plugin library
+  - library 3 of N: [hl] Plugin library became whatever [#ts-025] "slowie" does. used 4x times once, cross-poliated others, sunsetted.

-originally abstracted out of the toplevel test-runner in mid-April of 2013, this was the first time that we really considered this as a valuable thing to have in its own right.

-it was at one point used by at least four other subsystems. it helped cross-polinate its descendants; and was then sunsetted.

-## library 2 of N: whatever we did in treemap

-without at first realizing it, treemap has always been all about being a plugin architecture. in mid June of 2012 there is is a commit with a line that reads: "make an entire thing for loading plugings ("Adapter")".

-although it has survived one rewrite and has one more in progress and stashed away in a branch, as yet no effort has been made to abstarct anything re-usable from it but this is being considered if we ever get back to finishing

-## library 1 of N: "assess" is absolutely ancient,

-but for completeness we include whatever it is that it did in this list, because it referred to its things as "plugins". interestingly some of the code there looks totally alien, while other parts seem reasonably acceptable.
+  - library 2 of N: [tr] ended up being mostly a plugin architecture (really just for output adapters) and ended up being mostly an exercize.

+  - library 1 of N: [!as] had a self-rolled, ancient solution. sunsetted when that project was dissoved into [tmx] "map" (select) operation.

 ## document meta

+  - #tombstone-B: susetted longer synopses of each legacy solution
   - #tombstone-A: got rid of confused list